Brands that run A/B tests for every email they send report a 37% higher email marketing ROI than brands that don’t run any A/B tests.

 Note that your winner based on opens or clicks might or might not be the “final winner,” because as we saw above, the final winner is the one that leads to more conversions, and an email version that gets more engagement doesn’t guarantee higher conversions.
 In most cases, you’ll need a few days to determine the final winner based on the subscriber’s interaction with your email and their activity on your website.

 When starting out with email A/B testing, it can be very addictive to test the button color or the effectiveness of personalization.
 Often, such small tweaks move the metrics because of the novelty effect, with subscribers responding to the “newness” in their emails.

 But while such instant wins help with generating interest in email experimentation, they do little for long-term email marketing success.

 For that, you need to develop an email testing framework that lets you go after your specific email marketing goals and avoid ending up using your testing bandwidth to test random changes.

 Often, small tweaks move the metrics because of the novelty effect, with subscribers responding to the “newness” in their emails.

 Building an email experimentation framework also helps you document all the email tests you run and their results.
 The results of your earlier experiments will guide you in planning future email tests.
 For instance, if you find in one of your email A/B tests that pushing your email CTA button into the fold area gets more clicks, you might want to test another color for the CTA button in a follow-up experiment to see if doing so improves the conversion rate further.

-By investing in such a framework, each time you want to plan an email test (which you should do frequently for higher success), you’ll have a bunch of insights that you’d have already learned from earlier experiments.
+By investing in such a framework, each time you want to test emails (which you should do frequently for higher success), you’ll have a bunch of insights that you’d have already learned from earlier experiments.